Saraah910/Microsoft_Engage_2022/README.md

 ### Posture detection initial setup🧍‍♂️

 The app first needs to understand what a good posture is and what a bad posture is.
 For that, you’ll need to click at least 10 pictures for both cases.
 The app will learn from those images what a correct and incorrect posture is.
 After which, at regular intervals, the app will be able to check your posture and further inform you if it is not correct.
+Click here to go to the website: https://devloperhealthcareapp.netlify.app

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646064071016/N0IcAA4qn.png)